avsm/signpost/psp/docs/tactic_solver.md

 Let us assume there is a tactic called DNS that provides this kind of truth.
 The truths returned by DNS would have **DNS** as their source (*source*).

 Once the DNS-tactic has resolved the domain name into a DNS record, it returns the truth to the general pool of truths.
 The value of the truth (*value*) would be the IP-addresses of www.kle.io.
 The domain (*domain*) the truth is about would be www.kle.io.
 With the exception of services like content distribution networks, the result of a DNS requests do not depend on the user issueing the request.
-The information about the requesting user (*user*) would therefore be set to **ALL**, and the section about which node holds the truth (*holder*) would be set to **GLOBAL** to indicate that the truth holds on any signpost node.
+The information about the requesting user (*user*) would therefore be set to **GLOBAL** to indicate that the user is insignificant.
 The truth would be set to expire (*expires*) with the same TTL as the DNS record.

 ## Checking if Alpha can connect to Beta on TCP port 5000